Radu V. Stan, MD, PhD

 Lebanon NH 03756

-Our efforts are currently focused on several distinct but interactive project areas, relying on a wide array of experimental approaches from electron microscopy to fluorescence live cell imaging, biochemistry and cell biology to genetics and to whole animal physiology.
-The current discrete focus areas are:
+Our efforts are currently focused on several distinct but interactive project areas, relying on a wide array of experimental approaches including electron microscopy, fluorescence live cell imaging, biochemical, cell biological, genetic and whole animal physiology approaches.
+These current focus areas are:

 1) Cell biology of the endothelium: The laboratory studies how, on one hand, fundamental mechanisms of signaling and membrane traffic control endothelial cell differentiation and organization in different vascular beds.
-Specific endothelial structures (fenestrae, transendothelial channels, vesiculo-vacuolar organelles, caveolae and other vesicular carriers) have been shown too mediate the exchanges between blood and tissues.
-Our laboratory has cloned and characterized Plasmalemma Vesicle Associated Protein (PLVAP) gene, whose gene product, the PLVAP/PV1 protein, is the first known component of the endothelial stomatal and fenestral diaphragms, present on these structures.
-Taking advantage of PV1 we are currently trying to understand the biogenesis, cellular function and regulation of the endothelial structures involved in transendothelial excghange.
+Specific endothelial structures (fenestrae, transendothelial channels, vesiculo-vacuolar organelles, caveolae and other vesicular carriers) have been shown to mediate the exchanges between blood and tissues.
+Our laboratory has cloned and characterized Plasmalemma Vesicle Associated Protein (PLVAP) gene, whose gene product, the PLVAP/PV1 protein, is the first known component of the endothelial stomatal and fenestral diaphragms, present on the endothelial structures involved in permeability.
+Taking advantage of PV1 we are currently trying to understand the biogenesis, cellular function and regulation of the endothelial structures involved in transendothelial exchange.

 Keywords: Inflammation, cancer, angiogenesis, microvascular permeability endothelial differentiation, endothelial cell biology, endocytosis, transcytosis, fenestrae, caveolae, transendothelial channels.

 Rotations and Thesis Projects: